AmeliaCMU/AmeliaMaps/README.md

 ### Installation

 This repository can be installed following the instructions [here](https://github.com/AmeliaCMU/AmeliaMaps/INSTALL.md).
 However, we recommend to setup all of our Amelia Framework tools.
-You can do so following the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/INSTALL.md)
+You can do so following the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/INSTALL.md).
-MapProcessor

 ## How to use